Smithiboss/BitcoinJavaLibrary/README.md

-# Java Bitcoin Library
+# Bitcoin Java Library

-A Java-based implementation of the concepts from [*Programming Bitcoin*](https://github.com/jimmysong/programmingbitcoin) by Jimmy Song.
+A Java implementation of the book [*Programming Bitcoin*](https://github.com/jimmysong/programmingbitcoin) by Jimmy Song.
-This project reimagines the book's Python examples in Java — for learning and exploration of Bitcoin’s technical foundations.
+This project was created as a personal learning tool to better understand how Bitcoin works on a technical level.

 ---

-# ⚠️ Disclaimer
+## ⚠️ Disclaimer

 **THIS PROJECT IS NOT PRODUCTION-READY.**